Published: May 2017

 Note: this page summarizes the rationale behind a grant to Evidence Action made by Good Ventures.
 Evidence Action staff reviewed this page prior to publication.

-As part of GiveWell's work on Incubation Grants, which are intended to support the development of potential future top charities, in December of 2016 Good Ventures made a grant of $1,687,500 to Evidence Action in order to support its work on No Lean Season, its program incentivizing seasonal migration.
+As part of GiveWell's work on Incubation Grants, which are intended to support the development of potential future top charities, in December 2016 Good Ventures made a grant of $1,687,500 to Evidence Action in order to support its work on No Lean Season, its program incentivizing seasonal migration.
 Evidence Action plans to use these funds to support its work in Bangladesh and Indonesia.

 Evidence Action's No Lean Season offers subsidies (grants or loans) to low-income agricultural workers in Bangladesh as an incentive to migrate during the famine season to urban areas where higher wages can be earned.1 The Open Philanthropy Project previously completed a shallow investigation into seasonal migration within low-income countries.
 We wrote about previous grants to support No Lean Season here and here.
 We also wrote more about No Lean Season on our blog in February 2017.